 Master of Arts (MA) in Social Sciences

 A good level of English (B2) is advised for reading academic texts.

 The candidate must hold a Bachelor of Arts in Social Sciences, in Sociology or in Anthropology awarded by a Swiss university.

-Candidates needing a visa to study in Switzerland must apply for enrolment two months prior to these deadlines.
+Candidates needing a visa to study in Switzerland must apply for enrolment at least two months prior to the deadlines indicated above.

 University studies allow to develop, in addition to specific academic skills, a great many transverse skills such as : oral and written communication, critical, analytical and summarising faculties, abilities in research, and so on.